 On Flink UI, we see the pipeline polls messages and performs the main transform in multiple tasks while keeping Kafka offset commit as a separate task.

-On Kafka UI, we can check the output messages include the longest word as well as its timestamp.
+On Kafka UI, we can check the output message includes a longest word as well as its timestamp.
 Note that, as the input text message has multiple words, we can have multiple output messages that have the same timestamp - recall the accumulation mode is accumulating.